+Chicken Cutlets with Garlicky Asparagus.
 Thin chicken cutlets dipped into an egg wash, then lightly coated with breadcrumbs, mixed with cheese and seasonings, then fried or baked until golden crispy is a favorite in our house.
 These cutlets are perfectly cooked to a tender crisp.
-We love to pair them with some garlicky asparagus to round out the meal, makes even the picky eaters love this dish!
+We love to pair them with some garlicky asparagus to round out the meal, and dinner is ready under 30 minutes!
+Even the picky eaters will love this dish!

 My kids always say Nonna makes the best chicken cutlets in the world!